YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 * By default, REORG does not EXCLUDE any globals.

-* In case any global appears in the argument lists of both -SELECT and -EXCLUDE, REORG terminates with an error.
+* In case any global appears in the argument lists of both SELECT and EXCLUDE, REORG terminates with an error.

 ~~~~~~~~~~~~~
 -FILL_FACTOR